Japanese submarine I-72: Loss

-The Dictionary of American Naval Fighting Ships notes that McCalla conducted a depth charge attack on 2 November 1942, but makes not mention of McCalla sinking a submarine on either 2 or 3 November 1942.
-It claims that early on the morning of 10 November 1942, while passing between San Cristobal and Guadalcanal en route to Aola Bay on Guadalcanal, USS Southard (DMS-10) encountered I-172 operating on the surface.
+The Dictionary of American Naval Fighting Ships notes that McCalla conducted a depth charge attack on 2 November 1942, but makes no mention of McCalla sinking a submarine on either 2 or 3 November 1942.
+It claims that early on the morning of 10 November 1942, while passing between San Cristobal and Guadalcanal en route to Aola Bay on Guadalcanal, Southard encountered I-172 operating on the surface.
 Southard immediately slowed to 10 kn and opened fire.
 I-172 submerged, and Southard commenced her first depth-charge attack.
 Southard lost contact with I-172 and did not regain it again until 06:07, almost three and one-half hours later.
 Over the next three hours Southard made five more depth-charge runs.
 After the last barrage, she sighted oil on the surface.
 She moved in to investigate.
 Upon reaching the oil slick, Southard's crew could find no further evidence of damage, and she steamed on through the slick.
 When she reached a point about 2,000 yd on the other side of the slick, the submarine surfaced almost vertically, exposing her whole conning tower, her hull forward of the tower, and part of her keel.
 Then the bow dropped about 10 degrees, and the submarine sank rapidly by the stern.
 Though absolute confirmation of a kill was never received, all evidence strongly indicated that the submarine had indeed sunk.
 Combinedfleet.com states that "Although USS Southard (DMS-10) is often credited with I-172′s sinking, her target was more likely I-15.

 On 27 November 1942, the Imperial Japanese Navy declared that I-172 was presumed lost off Guadalcanal along with all 91 men on board.
 She was struck from the Navy List 15 December 1942.